TejasRocks123/barber-shop/README.md

 CSS

 # IDE Used
-# visual studio code
+# Visual studio code

 # steps followed While Deploying
 1. built the whole web application on the Visual Studio code

-  added a series of codes using HTML and CSS
+2. added a series of codes using HTML and CSS

-  created a github account
+3. created a github account

-  created a github repository to deploy it on Azure
+4. created a github repository to deploy it on Azure

-  uploaded the files to github
+5 uploaded the files to github

-  then created an Azure app service and deployed

-  selecting the source as an external source added a github link to my repository and saved and synced now the web application is successfully deployed

-  added the AI language service a chatbot service to the website so it helps customer
+6. Then created an Azure app service and deployed selecting the source as an external source added a github link to my repository and saved and synced now the web application is successfully deployed added AI language service by creating resources and added language service with custom question and answers

   # github repository https://github.com/TejasRocks123/barber-shop